rashi-n/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects

+<B>SLR Model</B>

+This is a linear regression model to show relationship between Age and Salary in a given organization.

 Success of Ad Campaign by Population Deomgraphics

 To assess what category of population demographics ( age, gender, salary) may contribute more to success of new product launch here I have used K Nearest Search algorithm technique to predict the analytics.